junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "He's right, too much temporal disturbance, I can't get a good reading," the Doctor says, swinging the sonic screwdriver a few times like trying vainly to fix a used-up ink pen.
 "If the Angels are in this city, we're sitting ducks out here.
 Let's go inside first."

 "You good to walk, man?"
-Dean asks under his breath, still holding Cas up like supporting an old man to cross street.
+Dean asks under his breath, still holding Cas up like supporting an old man to cross the street.

 Cas answers him, "I'm not fragile, Dean."